 Long Dental is your Wilmington NC emergency dentist.
-We will always get you in for an evaluation as soon as possible, which is usually the same day.
+We will always get you in for an evaluation as soon as possible, usually the same day.

-For the most part though, dental emergencies are not life threatening.
-But it may involve severe pain.
+Most dental emergencies are not life threatening, but may involve severe pain and discomfort.
+At Long Dental, we understand the severity of a dental emergency and will do our best to resolve your problem today.
 If you are experiencing any sort of dental problem that affects your ability to function normally, you need to call us right away so we can provide the necessary treatment and relief.

 Common emergencies include having permanent teeth knocked out, loosened or forced out of position, or fractured.